 In most cases, per diem employees can work as much as their employers will allow.
 However, some states have regulations in place that set a maximum number of hours or consecutive days a person can work.
-For more information on federal and state regulations for per diem employees, see below.

 How Many Hours Can a Per Diem Employee Work?